Mohitgupta67/java-practice-problems-35/README.md

 # java-practice-problems-35
-print a solid rectangle start
+print a solid rectangle of stars